Types of business advisers

 Lawyers in Queensland must be qualified and hold a current practising certificate.
 It can be helpful to choose a solicitor with appropriate experience.

-Mentoring in business refers to a relationship between an experienced businessperson (the mentor) and a business owner or employee.
-A business mentor acts as a role model, advisor, critic and consultant.
+Mentoring in business refers to a relationship between an experienced business person (the mentor) and a business owner or employee.
+A business mentor acts as a role model, adviser, critic and consultant.
 Mentoring can be informal, with friends, family or business contacts providing support and advice when it's needed.
 You can also get involved with formal mentoring programs run through government or industry associations.

 Find out more about business mentoring.